 According to the estimates of the Union of Potato Breeders, at a cost of production of food potatoes of 250-300 thousand rubles / ha and a yield of 24 t / ha (by product fraction), the cost of growing is 10,4-12,5 rubles / kg, and the price potato purchases on average do not exceed 8,2 rubles / kg, which makes potato production unprofitable for many producers.

 Government support for potato growers has declined significantly in recent years.
 If in 2012, potato producers were compensated for the costs of purchasing mineral fertilizers, plant protection products, and irrigation, in 2019, potato production was not even included in “unrelated” support.

 From the existing list of state support measures, potato growers can only hope for soft loans and compensation for the purchase of elite seeds.

 In the list of problems of Samara farms, Oleg Vinogradov singles out interaction with federal retail chains, which are the main buyers of ware potatoes.

-“Any producer,” notes the executive director of the Potato Breeders Union, “wants to get a decent price for his product.”
-But he is constantly forced to deduct from his income amounts for entrance and retrobonuses, promotional compensation, etc. It’s very difficult to survive in such conditions. ”
+“Any producer,” notes the executive director of the Union of Potato Growers, “wants to get a decent price for its product.
+But I am constantly forced to deduct from my income the amounts for entrance and rebates, promotional compensation, etc. It is very difficult to survive in such conditions ”.